Here’s some background information about the September 11, 2012, attack on the US mission in Benghazi, Libya.

-September 21, 2012 - Secretary of State Hillary Clinton says, “What happened in Benghazi was a terrorist attack, and we will not rest until we have tracked down and brought to justice the terrorists who murdered four Americans.”
+September 21, 2012 - Clinton says, “What happened in Benghazi was a terrorist attack, and we will not rest until we have tracked down and brought to justice the terrorists who murdered four Americans.”

-October 1, 2012 - Representative Peter King (R-NY), demands that U.S. Ambassador Susan Rice step down after making what he called misleading comments about the attack in Benghazi.
+October 1, 2012 - Representative Peter King (R-NY), demands that Rice step down as US ambassador after making what he called misleading comments about the attack in Benghazi.

 October 4, 2012 - An FBI team arrives at the mission to investigate.
 They are delayed nearly three weeks because of security concerns.

-October 19, 2012 - Several senior administration officials tell CNN that UN Ambassador Susan Rice’s use of the word “spontaneous” to describe the Benghazi attack came directly from an assessment provided by the CIA, which was not edited by the White House.
-This assessment is revised following Ambassador Rice’s use of the word.
+October 19, 2012 - Several senior administration officials tell CNN that Rice’s use of the word “spontaneous” to describe the Benghazi attack came directly from an assessment provided by the CIA, which was not edited by the White House.
+This assessment is revised following Rice’s use of the word.

-November 3, 2012 - A U.S. government official tells CNN that the FBI is expected to question Ali Ani al Harzi, a suspect in the mission attack.
-The United States first became aware of Ali Ani al Harzi when he apparently posted details of the attack on social media while it was happening.
-He was detained by Turkish officials after he crossed into the country from Libya.
+November 3, 2012 - A US government official tells CNN that the FBI is expected to question Ali Ani al Harzi, a suspect in the mission attack.
+The United States first became aware of Harzi when he apparently posted details of the attack on social media while it was happening.
+He was detained by Turkish officials after he entered the country from Libya.

 November 15, 2012 - The Senate Select Committee on Intelligence holds a closed oversight hearing.

-December 18, 2012 - An independent review of the September 11 attacks on the U.S. mission in Benghazi is released.
+December 19, 2012 - An independent review of the attacks is released.
 The report cites “systemic failures and leadership and management deficiencies” at the State Department.

-January 23, 2013 - Secretary Clinton testifies for more than five hours before the House Foreign Affairs Committee and the Senate Foreign Relations Committee.
-Clinton acknowledges a “systemic breakdown” as cited by an Accountability Review Board but says that her department is taking additional steps to increase security at U.S. diplomatic facilities.
+January 23, 2013 - Clinton testifies for more than five hours before the House Foreign Affairs Committee and the Senate Foreign Relations Committee.
+Clinton acknowledges a “systemic breakdown” as cited by an Accountability Review Board report but says that her department is taking additional steps to increase security at US diplomatic facilities.

-April 23, 2013 - House Republican leaders release a 46-page interim progress report about the terror attack in Benghazi, in which they claim former Secretary of State Hillary Clinton personally signed off on cuts in security at the compound, which they say would contradict her congressional testimony.
+April 23, 2013 - House Republican leaders release a 46-page interim progress report about the terror attack in Benghazi, in which they claim Clinton personally signed off on cuts in security at the compound, which they say would contradict her congressional testimony.

-May 8, 2013 - Testimony is given at a six-hour Republican-led House Oversight Committee hearing from State Department whistleblowers who had not previously testified, including details from Gregory Hicks who was on the ground in Tripoli at the time of the attack.
+May 8, 2013 - Testimony is given at a six-hour, Republican-led House Oversight Committee hearing from State Department whistleblowers who had not previously testified, including details from Hicks who was on the ground in Tripoli at the time of the attack.

-May 9, 2013 - Committee members request additional hearings and the release of unclassified emails that preceded the initial statements given to the public by U.S. Ambassador to the United Nations Susan Rice.
+May 9, 2013 - Committee members request additional hearings and the release of unclassified emails that preceded the initial statements given to the public by Rice.

-August 7, 2013 - Federal authorities file the first criminal charges and several suspects including prominent Libyan militia figure Ahmed Abu Khattalah are charged in the Benghazi mission attack.
+August 7, 2013 - Federal authorities file the first criminal charges, and several suspects including prominent Libyan militia figure Ahmed Abu Khatallah are charged in the Benghazi mission attack.

 November 13-14, 2013 - CIA contract security officers who initially responded to the Benghazi mission attack appear before a House Intelligence subcommittee.
 The sessions take place behind closed doors, but a congressional source tells CNN that the CIA contract operatives testified they were told by the CIA to sign nondisclosure agreements just before a memorial ceremony at the CIA’s headquarters in Langley, Virginia, this past May.
 Their testimony seems to contradict information sent by CIA Director John Brennan to the House Intelligence Committee investigating the events in Benghazi.

 January 15, 2014 - The Senate Intelligence Committee releases a report on Benghazi.
-The report states that the majority of the committee believe that attack was “likely preventable” based on known security shortfalls at the facility and prior warnings.
+The report states that most members of the committee believe that attack was “likely preventable” based on known security shortfalls at the facility and prior warnings.

-May 2, 2014 - House Speaker John Boehner announces that he will form a select committee to investigate the 2012 Benghazi terror attack.
-The move comes after previously unreleased documents, including an email from a White House national security aide, add to questions about what the Obama administration knew about the armed assault and how it responded in the days after.
+May 2, 2014 - House Speaker John Boehner announces that he will form a select committee to investigate the attack.
+The move comes after previously unreleased documents, including an email from a White House national security aide, add to questions about what the Obama Administration knew about the armed assault and how it responded in the days after.

-November 21, 2014 - The U.S. House of Representatives Permanent Select Committee on Intelligence releases a report on the Benghazi attacks.
-The report concludes there was no intelligence failure prior to the attack, no stand-down order to CIA operatives trying to go assist at the besieged consular building and found conflicting intelligence in the wake of the attack about the motive and cause, which were reflected in early public comments by the Obama administration.
+November 21, 2014 - The US House of Representatives Permanent Select Committee on Intelligence release a report on the attacks.
+The report concludes there was no intelligence failure prior to the attack and no stand-down order to CIA operatives trying to go assist at the besieged consular building.
+It found conflicting intelligence in the wake of the attack about the motive and cause, which were reflected in early public comments by the Obama administration.